AdobeDocs/workfront-learn.en/help/reporting/enhanced-analytics/14-navigation-and-digging-deeper.md

 ---
 title: Dig deeper into navigation
-description: Learn how to quickly see how much time workers are dedicating to each project in [!UICONTROL Enhanced Analytics].
+description: Learn how to quickly see how much time workers are dedicating to each project in [!UICONTROL Enhanced analytics].
 activity: use
 feature: Reports and Dashboards
 thumbnail: 335050.png